radiantearth/stac-spec/item-spec/item-spec.md

 | `application/x-hdf5`             | Hierarchical Data Format version 5                                                      |
 | `application/x-hdf`              | Hierarchical Data Format versions 4 and earlier.                                        |

-Note: should Cloud Optimized GeoTIFF become an IANA-registered type in the future (e.g., [`image/tiff; application=geojson`](https://github.com/opengeospatial/geotiff/issues/34#issuecomment-514078289)), this will be added as a recommended media type and `image/vnd.stac.geotiff; cloud-optimized=true` will be deprecated.
+Note: should Cloud Optimized GeoTIFF become an IANA-registered type in the future this will be added as a recommended media type and `image/vnd.stac.geotiff; cloud-optimized=true` will be deprecated.
 [Cloud Optimized GeoTiffs](http://osgeo-org.1560.x6.nabble.com/Media-type-tc5411498.html).

 ## Extensions